 It is easy to find out how much storage space your Exchange mailbox takes up.
-This documentation will provide the steps to look-up Mailbox size for an Exchange account in Outlook Web Access (OWA webmail), Outlook 2010, and Mail app on Macintosh.
+This documentation will provide the steps to look-up Mailbox size for an Exchange account in Outlook Web Access (OWA webmail), Outlook, and Mail app on Macintosh.

 NOTE: You can click the screenshot images to see them in larger view.

 Note: This documentation requires an Exchange configuration in your mail-app.
-If you have not already configured Exchange please see Configuring Exchange for Mail App on Mac OS X Leopard (10.5) or Snow Leopard (10.6) or Configure Exchange for Mail App on Mac OS X Lion (10.7) and Mountain Lion (10.8) to configure Exchange first.
+If you have not already configured Exchange please see leopard-mail-app or Configure Exchange for Mail App on Mac OS X to configure Exchange first.

 1. Run the Mail app to access your Exchange account: